Johns Hopkins University has established reciprocal exchange agreements with universities throughout the world.

 - A statement of purpose.
 In approximately 250 words, the applicant should detail why they are interested in being a visiting student at Johns Hopkins University.

-- Though not required, TOEFL or IELTS are recommended for applicants whose primary language is not English or students who have not attended an English language school for the last three years or who score below 690 on the Evidence-Based Reading and Writing (ERW) section of the new SAT or below 30 or more on both the ACT Reading and English sections.
+- Though not required, TOEFL, IELTS, or the Duolingo English Test (DET) are recommended for applicants whose primary language is not English or students who have not attended an English language school for the last three years or who score below 690 on the Evidence-Based Reading and Writing (ERW) section of the new SAT or below 30 or more on both the ACT Reading and English sections.
 Johns Hopkins prefers a score of 600 on the written test.
 The preferred sub-scores for the Internet-based TOEFL (iBT) are 26 (Reading), 26 (Listening), 22 (Writing), and 25 (Speaking).

-- Students who are non-U.S. citizens and will require an F-1 or J-1 visa, should submit the Certification of Finances.
+- Students who are non-U.S. citizens and will require an F-1 or J-1 visa, should submit the International Student Certification of Finances Form.

 The completed visiting student application and statement of purpose should be emailed to email@example.com.

 Application fee, transcripts, and letters of recommendation should be mailed to: